top of page

 Flamenco and Spanish dance are shared by diverse groups as forms of cultural identity and expression, both in daily life and performance.
 In 2010, Flamenco was designated a UNESCO Intangible Cultural Heritage of Humanity.

 In 2001, 1000 Islands Flamenco was the first flamenco entity established in South Eastern Ontario; merging with The Conservatory in 2019.
-Our continued aim is to share the traditional heritage of flamenco and Spanish dance, while inspiring innovation, as these dance forms evolve in their creative expression of contemporary themes.
+Our aim is to share the traditional heritage of flamenco and Spanish dance, while inspiring innovation, as these forms evolve in their creative expression of contemporary themes.
 Our classes foster respect for the combined contributions of authentic interpreters, the unique local context of the 1000 Islands, and global connectivity through the arts.
 Our goal is to support dancers in their personal growth, while preparing them as cultural ambassadors.
-The Conservatory welcomes all dancers to undertake a dance journey through the crossroads of world cultures, which offer a shared, respectful spaces that value and credit diverse perspectives, influences and contributions.
+The Conservatory welcomes all dancers to undertake a journey through the crossroads of world cultures, which offer shared, respectful spaces that value and credit diverse perspectives, influences and contributions.

 FOUNDATIONAL SPANISH CLASSICAL: